yolorollo/docs/docs/installation.md

 ingress-nginx-controller-57c548c4cd-2rx47   1/1     Running     0          2m56s
 ```

 When your k8s cluster is ready (the ingress nginx controller is up), you can start the deployment.
-This cluster is special because it uses the \*.127.0.0.1.nip.io domain and mkcert certificates to have full HTTPS support and easy domain name management.
+This cluster is special because it uses the `*.127.0.0.1.nip.io` domain and mkcert certificates to have full HTTPS support and easy domain name management.

-Please remember that \*.127.0.0.1.nip.io will always resolve to 127.0.0.1, except in the k8s cluster where we configure CoreDNS to answer with the ingress-nginx service IP.
+Please remember that `*.127.0.0.1.nip.io` will always resolve to `127.0.0.1`, except in the k8s cluster where we configure CoreDNS to answer with the ingress-nginx service IP.

 ## Preparation

-### What will you use to authenticate your users ?
+### What do you use to authenticate your users?

 Docs uses OIDC, so if you already have an OIDC provider, obtain the necessary information to use it.
 In the next step, we will see how to configure Django (and thus Docs) to use it.
 If you do not have a provider, we will show you how to deploy a local Keycloak instance (this is not a production deployment, just a demo).